 Pearl’s response?
 Mired in defeat, in horror… loaded with despair.
-There are no more ego-filling answers… just questions.
+There are no more ego-filling answers she can provide… just questions.

 What was once a phrase of appraisal has become a sobering reminder of the past…

 She generates a hologram of Rose out of her gem.
-And with that, the genesis for her self-proclaimed raison d’etre spills out.
+And with that, the genesis of her self-proclaimed raison d’etre spills out.
 Pearl’s conversation with the hologram – ostensibly a recreation of a prior conversation – all but confirms that she dedicated her life to Rose far beyond a rational level.
 She was willing to sacrifice her life, just to be beside her.
-Even if Pearl is in a worst-case scenario and had no freedom to lose – which is heavily implied to be the case – it’s still clear that it was Rose that brought her to rebel.
+Even if Pearl is in a worst-case scenario and had no freedom to lose – which is heavily implied at this point to be the case – it’s still clear that it was Rose herself who brought her to rebel.

 In the words of Tennant and Lowe, when presented with the choice to join the rebellion or save her life, Pearl bolted through the closing door – certain that she would never be bored.

-“Why would I want to go if you’re here?”
+“Why would I ever want to go home if you’re here?”